e-geist/ddtp/doc/presentation/presentation.md

 - fast
 - established
-  - support in all (big) programming languages exist ➡️ consumer and producer are language independent
+  - support in all (big) programming languages exist ➡️ consumer and producer are language independent (used kafka-python[^10])
-  - can be used as managed service
+  - can be used as managed service in cloud
   - many people with experience ➡️ easier to hire
 - resilient
 - messages can be replayed